hipe/tmx/lib/skylab/meta-hell/doc/issues/041-the-core-node-narrative.md

-some of these were ill-founded experiments that served as a necessary sandboxes for craziness (the class- and module-creating DSLs, probably the first [mh] facility, still used in some tests somewhere but totally deprecated and a bad idea). but by and large, MetaHell_ is an OK thing.
+some of these were ill-founded experiments that served as a necessary sandboxes for craziness (the class- and module-creating DSLs, probably the first [mh] facility, still used in some tests somewhere but totally deprecated and a bad idea). but by and large, "meta-hell" is an OK thing.

 in roughly descending order of popularity, here are a few of its most